xieyuheng/x-server/README.md

 # X Server

-A website server that supports serving many websites by subdomain-based routing.
+A website server
+that supports serving many websites using subdomain-based routing.

 ## Install